frankdean/coordinate-converter/README.md

 Apache or Nginx.
 The default build requires the files to be in the root folder of the web-server.
 Modify and build with the `./vite.config.prod.js` configuration to use a sub-directory on the host.

+### Creating a Release with Docker/Podman

+1. Build the release:

+		$ podman-compose -f docker-compose-dev.yaml up -d --build

+2. Monitor the build:

+		$ podman logs -f convert-coord_web_1

+3. The distribution files are created in the project's root directory on the host.

+		$ ls convert-coord-release-*

+4. Re-build the release:

+		$ podman exec -it convert-coord_web_1 bash
+		$ cd /convert-coord
+		$ yarn build-release

+5. To develop using Vite:

+		$ podman exec -it convert-coord_web_1 bash
+		$ cd /convert-coord
+		$ yarn dev --host

+	Navigate to <http://localhost:8080/> to view the application.

+	If changes to the code are not recognised, press the `r` key to restart the Vite server.

+6. To stop the container, optionally including the `-v` switch to remove the volume used to hold the required npm packages:

+		$ podman-compose -f docker-compose-dev.yaml down -v